 Convenience can mean fast treatment times, low time commitments, flexible treatment schedules, and more.
 Typically, at-home aligner systems win the convenience category by allowing you to complete the entire process from the comfort of your own home.

-- In-person consultation with a dentist is required to get started, including X-rays and photos
+- Requires an in-person consultation with a dentist to get started, including X-rays and photos

 - Requires monthly office visits to monitor progress and receive new aligner sets